RaduGherga/webdriverIO-cucumber-allure/README.md

 It is preferable to separate page objects into individual files that end with `.page.js`.
 These will require the basic `page.js` prototype construct / abstract class and create new objects for each individual page.
 For more information on the implementation, refer to the `/e2e/pages` directory.

-### Contribution

-Create a fork of the project into your own repository.
-Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
-If approved, project owners will merge it.

-### History

-Industry is moving towards Node.js / JavaScript, Angularjs, Full-Stack world.
-WebdriverIO, a JavaScript binding wrapper for Selenium Webdriver, was originated by Camilo Tapia's initial Selenium project called WebdriverJS, which was the first Webdriver project on NPM.
-In 2014, the project was renamed WebdriverIO later on.
-This repository is a pre-configured version of webdriverIO meant to jump-start the process of writing new test automation or adding test automation to existing node.js applications.

 ### Licensing

 MIT